-The Executive Severance Plan also provides for payment of a lump sum equal to up to three times the executive's target bonus award for the prior year, together with a prorated bonus award in respect of the year of termination.
-The target bonus award is based on the prior year's bonus plan, assuming a 100 percent performance factor.
+The Severance Plan also provides for payment equal to up to three times the greater of the executive's target bonus under the bonus plan for the year in which the Change in Control occurs or the highest actual bonus paid in the three-year period comprised of the two years preceding the Change in Control and the year of the Change of Control, together with a prorated bonus award in respect of the year of termination.

-The Executive Severance Plan provides for a gross-up for any excise taxes payable with respect to payments under the Plan and income taxes payable on the gross-up payment, reimbursement for authorized tax and financial services support and for outplacement services.
-As of March 1, 2005, Messrs.
-Nutter, Pollack, O'Grady, Brannon and Boynton were covered by the Plan.
-However, the right to receive severance benefits under the Executive Severance Plan based on a multiple of base salary and target bonus award is offset, for Mr. Nutter by benefits under the Change in Control Agreement discussed below, and for Mr. Boynton by benefits under the Retention Agreement discussed below.
+The Severance Plan provides for a gross-up for any excise taxes payable with respect to payments under the Plan and income taxes payable on the gross-up payment, and payment of authorized tax and financial services support and for outplacement services.
+As of March 1, 2006, Messrs.
+Nutter, Brannon, Boynton and Frazier were covered by the Plan.
+However, the right to receive severance benefits under the Severance Plan based on a multiple of base salary and target bonus award is offset for Mr. Nutter by benefits under the Change in Control Agreement discussed below, and for Mr. Boynton by certain benefits under the Retention Agreement discussed below.